agnivo99/MCMC-Codes/README.md

 \epsilon I
 ```

-where (\epsilon I) is a small diagonal regularization term used to help maintain a positive-definite covariance matrix.
+where ($\epsilon$ I) is a small diagonal regularization term used to help maintain a positive-definite covariance matrix.

 The resulting proposal distribution therefore becomes